stuvie/sample-app/README.md

 # sample-app

+## react-user

+In the ``react-user`` folder you will find a React.js application implementing a sample front-end.

+This project was initialized by cloning ``https://github.com/notrab/create-react-app-redux.git``

 ## user-service

-In the user-service folder you will find a spring boot application implementing a sample microservice for user objects.
+In the ``user-service`` folder you will find a spring boot application implementing a sample microservice for user objects.

 It uses the most recent version of spring boot, version 2.0.0

+This project was initialized by running ``./bin/springboot user-service``

 ### build and test